krmarshall/TotalWarhammerDataParser/README.md

 When CA adds weird stuff that probably needs new tables (like mounts getting autoleveled) check https://github.com/Frodo45127/rpfm-schemas commits to look through table changes.

 ## To Do

 - Mixus mods dont connect agents to faction using faction_agent_permitted_subtypes, figure out how to add them to relevant factions without just hard coding ideally.
 - WH3 Oxyotl and Mazdamundi have quest item ancillaries that still exist in skill tree.
 Check what to do when immortal empires releases.
 - Add more WH2 Mods
 - Prune more props not used in frontend to save file size

-## Known Issues (mostly on issues site page)

-## Possible Expansions
-- Hunt down what table defines the level that quest items are unlocked in wh2
-- See how TW3 spreading works/should be displayed

 ## How To Use

 - Ensure an updated version of rpfm exists in ./rpfm
 - Check absolute file paths in ./bins/copySource.bat for copying game/mod files from their install locations
 - Make sure all mods are downloaded (might have to check for new loc files/tables occasionally)